calpoly-iandunn/csc471/assignments/program02a.md

 ## Task 3:

-Finally modify the fragment shader in order to make the rendering of your animation more interesting (read about gl_FragCoord).
+Finally modify the fragment shader in order to make the rendering of your animation more interesting (read about `gl_FragCoord`).
 You must do several
 things:
 - Decide on a radius beyond which the rays will draw as a different color then the center
 - Draw the center and the fragments along the ray as a gradient
-- Create a large “background” polygon that when rasterized has each of its fragments colored based on where that fragment is relative to the center
+- Create a large "background" polygon that when rasterized has each of its fragments colored based on where that fragment is relative to the center

 ![program2a_7](program2a_7.png)